Milt Stegall: College career

-NFL career
+Professional career

+Cincinnati Bengals

 Stegall signed as an undrafted free agent with the Cincinnati Bengals.
 He played 21 games over 3 seasons, where he had four receptions for 43 yards and one touchdown.
 He was primarily played as a kick returner though, where he totaled 446 yards off of 26 kickoffs and made five tackles on special teams.

+Green Bay Packers

 In the 1995 season, he was signed as a free agent by the Green Bay Packers, but was a late cut after a serious knee injury during the final days of training camp.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 In 1995, Stegall decided to go north to the Canadian Football League and signed with the Winnipeg Blue Bombers where he played the final 6 games of the 1995 CFL season, with 469 receiving yards, and two punt returns, one for 80 yards.
 In his first full season in 1996, he gained 613 yards receiving on 34 catches for 6 touchdowns.

+Stegall started out as a slotback/wide receiver, garnering him an All-Star selection in the 1997 season after having a 1,616 yard season.

+New Orleans Saints

+Stegall signed with the New Orleans Saints February 10, 1998.
+He was later released on August 25, 1998.